 9.2 A copy of all proposed changes and notice of hearing shall be submitted to the appropriate Flood Insurance Administrator in FEMA and to the Arizona Department of Water Resources for their comment at least thirty days prior to the hearing.

-9.3 Approval of an amendment to these Regulations may be granted, only if the amendment does not conflict with any applicable federal or state requirements for Floodplain Management Regulations.
+9.3 Approval of an amendment to these Regulations may be granted only if the amendment does not conflict with any applicable federal or state requirements for Floodplain Management Regulations.
 A copy of any regulation adopted by the district shall within five (5) days thereafter be filed with Arizona Department of Water Resources and with each political subdivision and Municipal Corporation in the area of jurisdiction.